 Nonetheless, credit checks remain a component of hiring, especially for positions with significant financial responsibilities.
 According to the Society of Human Resource Management, your credit is most likely to be checked if you're seeking:

 - A job that involves handling cash, banking or accounting.

 - A position that provides access to confidential employee information.

-- Or a senior executive role that carries lots of decision-making responsibility.
+- A senior executive role that carries lots of decision-making responsibility.

 Despite these specific circumstances, credit background checks remain a potentially substantial barrier to employment.

-According to a 2012 survey by the New York research group Demos, one in four unemployed Americans said a potential employer requested their credit report during the application process, and one in ten said they were not hired because of information in their credit history.
+According to a 2012 survey by the New York research group Demos, 1 in 4 unemployed Americans said a potential employer requested their credit report during the application process, and 1 in 10 said they were not hired because of information in their credit history.